 Are we onto something here?
 It appears that the amount of time someone spends on social media doesn’t necessarily predict poor mental health, it’s only the activity type which matters.
 Considering how fresh the research is and the fact that no cohort exists today whose social media use can be assessed for lifetime influences, it’s too early to blame the type of social media activity for poor mental health.
 One example of the problems in finding a causal link is how participants are recruited.
 In a study on Korean students who were recruited via advertisement fliers across a university showed that depressed individuals were less likely to have social media social engagement like location tagging and Facebook friends.
 The mode of recruiting may create a selection or survivorship bias where those extremely passive in real-life might not participate.

 A longitudinal study which analyzed Facebook user activity (active and passive not separated) found that an increase in gifting Facebook likes, link clicks, and status updates were negatively associated with well-being.
-But, a systematic review concludes that social media use and its impact on well-being is both positive and negative.
+But, a systematic review concludes that social media use and its impact on well-being and psychology is both positive and negative.
 This may reflect on the type of activity.
 After analyzing the experience of social media users, some evidence for mixed-effects emerges.
 Posting about daily activities led to an improvement in mood and self-esteem and venting or expressing feelings led to a worsened mood and lower self-esteem, even increased paranoia.
+Posting too much on social media may be psychologically unhealthy depending on the content you post.
 This is in line with a moderately controversial notion that catharsis can make things worse.
 Rumination and venting can bring undesirable thoughts and feelings into awareness which may continue to negatively impact one’s mood.
 Active social media use may stem from a tendency to participate and engage with a community – which is linked to an increase in subjective well-being.

 One potent mechanism in how social media use is associated with depression is given by Yvonne Kelly, Afshin Zilanawala, Cara Booker, and Amanda Sacker.
 The study analyzed social media activity and its role in depression in a nationally representative UK Millenial sample of 11,000 adolescents (1:1 male-female ratio).